manaal-amir/ParkingGame-Unity/README.md

 ## Setup

-- Use hte following link:
+- Use the following link:
  https://play.unity.com/en/games/cb7617e4-403b-46f4-83a7-03073a3559f8/parkinggame

 ---